-Maine foodies are proud of the state’s vibrant, creative food scene, which has gained national attention for its world-class chefs.
-Portland—which Bon Appetit magazine named "America's Foodiest Small Town" and The Food Network named as one of its top five "Most Delicious Destinations"—has a well-known restaurant scene and is home to four of the state’s five winners of the coveted James Beard Award.
-But you can also taste award-winning dishes at heralded restaurants across the state.
+Maine foodies are proud of the state’s vibrant, creative food scene, which is continuously earning accolades for its world-class chefs and restaurants.
+Portland—which Bon Appetit magazine named the “Best Restaurant City of the Year” in 2018—is home to four of the state’s six winners of the coveted James Beard Award.

 Sam Hayward, of Fore Street Restaurant in Portland, has won the James Beard Award for Best Chef in the Northeast and Fore Street has also been a semi-finalist for “Outstanding Restaurant” from the James Beard Foundation every year since 2011.

 Rob Evans won the James Beard Award for Best Chef in the Northeast when he was the owner of Hugo’s in Portland.
 He went on to open Duckfat, a three-time Food Network Chopped Champion restaurant, and one of Portland’s favorite spots for locally sourced foods.

 In 2017, Eventide Oyster Co. chefs Andrew Taylor and Mike Wiley won a James Beard Award in the Best Chef of the Northeast category.
 Taylor and Wiley also own two other Portland restaurants—the long-popular Hugo’s and The Honey Paw, their newest creation.

 Melissa Kelly was already a James Beard Award winner when she came to Maine to open Primo in Rockland.
 She has won two awards for Best Chef in the Northeast and Primo has been the standard for farm-to-table dining in Maine ever since.